cobbr/cobbr.io/_posts/2017-02-19-ObfuscatedEmpire.md

 ![Unobfuscated Launcher]({{site.baseurl}}/assets/images/generate-unobfuscated-launcher-agent-started.png)

 Let's check out what we can find on our target system.
-Here we see that the exact Powershell script we ran in-memory was logged and can be seen in EventViewer!
+Here we see that the exact PowerShell script we ran in-memory was logged and can be seen in EventViewer!

 ![Unobfuscated EventLog]({{site.baseurl}}/assets/images/unobfuscated-empire-eventlog.png)

-We'll have to take a quick detour into Powershell logging to understand what is going on here.
+We'll have to take a quick detour into PowerShell logging to understand what is going on here.

-### Powershell Logging - A Quick Detour
+### PowerShell Logging - A Quick Detour

-Powershell provides powerful logging capabilities of scripts executed on a system.
-Powershell has three different types of logging mechanisms: Module logging, Transcription, and ScriptBlock logging.
+PowerShell provides powerful logging capabilities of scripts executed on a system.
+PowerShell has three different types of logging mechanisms: Module logging, Transcription, and ScriptBlock logging.

-**Powershell Module logging**  logs an event for each *command* executed in a Powershell script.
+**PowerShell Module logging**  logs an event for each *command* executed in a PowerShell script.
 This can create an enormous amount of logs.
-FireEye [published a white paper](https://www.fireeye.com/content/dam/fireeye-www/global/en/solutions/pdfs/wp-lazanciyan-investigating-powershell-attacks.pdf) that demonstrated that running Invoke-Mimikatz alone generates 1200+ Powershell module logs.
+FireEye [published a white paper](https://www.fireeye.com/content/dam/fireeye-www/global/en/solutions/pdfs/wp-lazanciyan-investigating-powershell-attacks.pdf) that demonstrated that running Invoke-Mimikatz alone generates 1200+ PowerShell module logs.
 Module logging is **not** enabled by default on Windows 10.

 **Transcription logging** is [described by Lee Holmes](https://blogs.msdn.microsoft.com/powershell/2015/06/09/powershell-the-blue-team/) as similar to what you would see if you were watching over someone's shoulder as they were typing the script.
 You see the script being executed exactly as it would be typed and you see the script's output.
 While at first this might seem to be exactly what a defender would need, all forms of obfuscation will persist to the transcription logs.
 A simple base64 encoding of a script makes the transcription logs a lot less useful.
 Transcription logging is also **not** enabled by default on Windows 10.

-**ScriptBlock logging** is probably the most powerful form of logging available for Powershell.
-It logs Powershell scripts at the ScriptBlock level.
+**ScriptBlock logging** is probably the most powerful form of logging available for PowerShell.
+It logs PowerShell scripts at the ScriptBlock level.
 A [ScriptBlock](https://msdn.microsoft.com/en-us/powershell/reference/4.0/microsoft.powershell.core/about/about_script_blocks) is "a collection of statements or expressions that can be used as a single unit".
 Where transcription logging logs scripts as they are **typed**, scriptblock logging logs the scriptblocks as they are **executed**, which makes a huge difference.
 This means that several layers of obfuscation are stripped off of the scriptblock prior to logging, such as the base64 encoding trick that hid us in transcription logging.
 Luckily, at least for us attackers, is that Invoke-Obfuscation provides **token-level** obfuscation which persists all the way to the ScriptBlock level.
 The code seen by AMSI is identical to what is available in the ScriptBlock logs.
 It is also important to note that ScriptBlock logging and AMSI are **enabled by default** on Windows 10.

 ### Back to hacking

-Now that we have a better understanding of the Powershell logging capabilities, let's again take a look at the event logs generated by running an un-obfuscated Empire launcher on our target system.
+Now that we have a better understanding of the PowerShell logging capabilities, let's again take a look at the event logs generated by running an un-obfuscated Empire launcher on our target system.

 ![Unobfuscated EventLog]({{site.baseurl}}/assets/images/unobfuscated-empire-eventlog.png)